Print

 This is a Phase III, randomized, open-label clinical trial to see if a new drug, Daraxonrasib (RMC-6236), helps prevent pancreatic cancer from returning after surgery and chemotherapy.

-Daraxonrasib is a type of drug called a RAS(ON) inhibitor that is meant to selectively block pancreatic cancer growth by targeting specific mutations in the KRAS gene that most pancreatic cancer cells have.
-Because Daraxonrasib is selective for pancreatic cancer with KRAS mutation, it is a targeted therapy.
-The study wants to see if this RAS(ON) inhibitor can selectively target pancreatic cancer cells from regrowing after it has been successfully treated with standard-of-care chemotherapy and surgery.
+Daraxonrasib is a targeted therapy that keeps pancreatic cancer cells from growing by targeting specific mutations in the KRAS gene that are found in most pancreatic cancer cells.
+The study is testing daraxonrasib to see if it selectively targets pancreatic cancer cells from regrowing after the cancer has been successfully treated with standard-of-care chemotherapy and surgery.

-Participants of the study must have had successful treatment of their pancreatic cancer with chemotherapy and surgery that has resulted in no detectable presence of the cancer.
+Participants of the study must have completed treatment of their pancreatic cancer with chemotherapy and surgery that has resulted in no detectable presence of the cancer.
 This will be a long-term study lasting up to 5 years.

 What the Study Involves